Illustrating the journey of a wish from idea to reality

 ~Jenny Dougherty, Associate Creative Director, One & All

-My last task was breaking up the illustration into pieces and parts that MAW's in-house designers could use to create random marketing graphics—This involved a not-insignificant feat of file management that allowed me to group hundreds of individual layers into sections for export.
+My final task was breaking the illustration into individual elements that MAW's in-house designers could use to create marketing materials — a feat of file management that involved grouping hundreds of individual layers into sections for export.